kondim23/advanced-cybersecurity-treasure-hunt/README.md

 Determine who stole the "Plan X" files by analyzing a custom server and exploiting vulnerabilities.

 ### Methodology 2
-- From the page [blogposts7589109238/blogposts/diary2.html](http://flffeyo7q6zllfse2sgwh7i5b5apn73g6upedyihqvaarhq5wrkkn7ad.onion/blogposts7589109238/blogposts/diary2.html), it was determined that the Plan X server is at `zwt6vcp6d5tao7tbe3je6a2q4pwdfqli62ekuhjo55c7pqlet3brutqd.onion`, and its source code is available at [chatziko/pico](https://github.com/chatziko/pico).
+- From the page [/blogposts7589109238/blogposts/diary2.html](http://flffeyo7q6zllfse2sgwh7i5b5apn73g6upedyihqvaarhq5wrkkn7ad.onion/blogposts7589109238/blogposts/diary2.html), it was determined that the Plan X server is at `zwt6vcp6d5tao7tbe3je6a2q4pwdfqli62ekuhjo55c7pqlet3brutqd.onion`, and its source code is available in [github](https://github.com/chatziko/pico).
 - In [main.c](https://github.com/chatziko/pico/blob/master/main.c), a comment indicated a warning related to `printf(auth_username)` (line 135), which was confirmed by compiling and running the server locally.
 - The code exhibited an uncontrolled format string vulnerability, as `printf` was called without a format specifier, allowing for stack data leakage.
 - By submitting a username containing format specifiers (e.g., `%x %x %x %x %x %x %s`), the first entry of the `htpasswd` array was printed, revealing the admin's username and hashed password: `admin:e5614e27f3c21283ad532a1d23b9e29d`.